“Why do you have so many virtual piano libraries?!”

 - Friends: fiddle, a single man clapping enthusiastically

 By now you might be saying, “But Pabblebonk!
-Surely you don’t expect me to use these fancy pants pianos for my most precious sea shanties!”
-And indeed I don’t.
-For those and other niche purposes, we of course have the honky-tonk piano, a characterful upright with some endearing yet awful wobbly pitch quality.
+Surely you don’t expect me to use these fancy pants art pianos for my most precious sea shanties!”
+Don’t worry — there is a separate piano for that.
+Enter the honky-tonk piano, a characterful upright with an endearing yet awful detuned quality!

-The honky-tonk piano is best when you want to draw attention to the fact there’s a piano in the room and it’s not afraid to make its presence known.
-In contexts requiring more subtlty, you should avoid using this piano library, lest your listeners wonder what all that honking and tonking is about.
+Obviously, this piano The honky-tonk piano is best when you want to draw attention to the fact there’s a piano in the room that is just– wow! it’s really trying its best, huh?
+Just a few bars of this piano will have listeners wonder what all that honking and tonking is about.

 Pairs well with: